Vagina: Perceptions, symbolism and vulgarity

 While, in ancient times, the vagina was often considered equivalent (homologous) to the penis, with anatomists Galen (129 AD – 200 AD) and Vesalius (1514–1564) regarding the organs as structurally the same except for the vagina being inverted, anatomical studies over latter centuries showed the clitoris to be the penile equivalent.
 Another perception of the vagina was that the release of vaginal fluids would cure or remedy a number of ailments; various methods were used over the centuries to release "female seed" (via vaginal lubrication or female ejaculation) as a treatment for suffocatio ex semine retento (suffocation of the womb, 'suffocation from retained seed'), green sickness, and possibly for female hysteria.
 Reported methods for treatment included a midwife rubbing the walls of the vagina or insertion of the penis or penis-shaped objects into the vagina.
 Symptoms of the female hysteria diagnosis – a concept that is no longer recognized by medical authorities as a medical disorder – included faintness, nervousness, insomnia, fluid retention, heaviness in abdomen, muscle spasm, shortness of breath, irritability, loss of appetite for food or sex, and a propensity for causing trouble.
 It may be that women who were considered suffering from female hysteria condition would sometimes undergo "pelvic massage" – stimulation of the genitals by the doctor until the woman experienced "hysterical paroxysm" (i.e., orgasm).
 In this case, paroxysm was regarded as a medical treatment, and not a sexual release.

-The vagina and vulva have been given many vulgar names, three of which are cunt, twat, and pussy.
+The vagina has been given many vulgar names, three of which are pussy, twat, and cunt.
 Cunt is also used as a derogatory epithet referring to people of either sex.
 This usage is relatively recent, dating from the late nineteenth century.
 Reflecting different national usages, cunt is described as "an unpleasant or stupid person" in the Compact Oxford English Dictionary, whereas the Merriam-Webster has a usage of the term as "usually disparaging and obscene: woman", noting that it is used in the United States as "an offensive way to refer to a woman".
 Random House defines it as "a despicable, contemptible or foolish man".
 Some feminists of the 1970s sought to eliminate disparaging terms such as cunt.
 Twat is widely used as a derogatory epithet, especially in British English, referring to a person considered obnoxious or stupid.
 Pussy can indicate "cowardice or weakness", and "the human vulva or vagina" or by extension "sexual intercourse with a woman".
-In contemporary English, use of the word pussy to refer to women is considered derogatory or demeaning, treating people as sexual objects.
+In English, the use of the word pussy to refer to women is considered derogatory or demeaning, treating people as sexual objects.